Crypto taxes: should you switch from Sole Trader to Limited Company in the UK?

 • Notify HMRC: that you are ceasing to be a sole trader.
 This can be done online, you’ll need your National Insurance Number and Unique Taxpayer Reference (UTR).
 Ensure you provide the exact date you stopped being self-employed, to correctly determine your tax obligations and ensure that HMRC updates your records and adjusts any future tax requirements accordingly.

-• Submit your final self-assessment: You’ll need to complete a final self-assessment tax return and ensure all taxes are settled for the period up to the date you stop trading as an individual.
+• Submit your final self-assessment tax return, ensuring all taxes are settled for the period up to the date you stop trading as an individual.
 This is done in the same manner as in previous years, detailing your total income minus any allowable expenses to calculate your total profit.
 Additionally, you may also be able to reduce your tax liability by claiming specific reliefs such as overlap relief.

 Structuring as a Limited Company